School Counselling Services

 Pastoral expertise and emotional support at SSIS is provided by our school counselling team.
 The team is always ready to support students or families if the need exists.
 Working collaboratively with students, our team of counsellors build strong relationships and confidential bonds with students, encouraging them to explore their feelings, actions and relationships within the community.
 Students may self-refer or be referred by parents, staff or other students.

-Much of counselling for our Early Years and Elementary students takes place in our cheerful and well-equipped Sensory Play Room, fondly known as the messy play room.
+Counselling for our Early Years and Elementary students takes place in our cheerful and well-equipped Messy Play Room, fondly known as the messy play room.
 Children are encouraged to utilize a variety of mediums including painting, drawing, sand play and clay modelling to better express themselves and their feelings.
 This play-based philosophy allows our students to feel comfortable and at ease in their environment.
 Classroom teachers have a major responsibility for pastoral care and work closely with parents, while our Elementary School counselors support and nurture development.

 Meet Our Team